-Restricted Cash consists of funds used for servicing long term debt.
-Restricted Cash is classified on the Balance Sheet as either current or long-term based upon the intended use of the funds.
+Restricted Cash on deposit with financial institutions, consists of funds used for servicing long term debt.
+Restricted Cash is classified on the Balance Sheet as either current or long term based upon the intended use of the funds.

 The following table provides a reconciliation of the Cash, Cash Equivalents, and Restricted Cash amounts as presented on the Balance Sheets to the amounts presented on the Statements of Cash Flows for the years ended December 31: